Frequently Asked Questions

 Launch Calendar.
 Double-click in the day where you want the backup to occur.
 For the event title, type

-Launch File Synchronization at 9pm:
+something like Launch File Synchronization at 9pm:

 Change the alarm and choose Custom: